The Ultimate Mattress Run | Hacking Hotel Rewards for Free Rooms with Hilton!

 Word of Caution: Extremes in Award Travel

 Tip: We highly recommend and use AwardWallet to manage all of our travel hacking points and miles from one sleek dashboard!
-AwardWallet securely stores our account information, auto-updates our account balances weekly, alerts us three months before your points/miles expire, and sends us travel itinerary reminders and updates.
+AwardWallet securely stores our account information, auto-updates our account balances weekly, alerts us three months before our points/miles expire, and sends us travel itinerary reminders and updates.
 To top it off, we can also track accounts of friends and family members with a single login.

 Additionally, there’s a spectrum of redeeming points and miles for free or heavily discounted award travel.
 On one extreme, you have those who use their points primarily for aspirational experiences.
 Think nonstop first class flights, luxury rental cars, and suites within downtown and in expensive cities.
-Generally, the idea is that points can always be made, and if you have them, you might as well spend them for experiences you normally couldn’t afford and before the points are ‘devalued’.
+Generally, the idea is that points can always be made, and if you have them, you might as well spend them (burn baby burn!) for experiences you normally couldn’t afford and before the points are ‘devalued’.

 On the other hand, you have those who are primarily focused on value.
 Think coach flights, economy rental cars, category one hotels, and functionality over luxury.
 On this side of the spectrum, the idea is to be opportunistic and always aim to get a better value for each point used, making them last longer and in turn limit the need to earn more points as often.